Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 To get the Digital Rights Update Tool, either click the Windows Store icon on your Taskbar.

-Searching for MS Store on Windows 11.
+Searching for the MS Store.

 When the Store loads up, click the search box and type “digital rights update tool“.
 When the app appears, left-click on it.